macadmins/nudge-python/README.md

 ```

 ### More info URL
-This is the URL to open for the Manual Enrollment button.
+This is the URL to open when the **Manual Enrollment** button is clicked.
 ```xml
 <string>--moreinfourl</string>
 <string>https://google.com</string>